-A member of the Board of Advisors for the Institute for Law and Economics, Mr. Lebovitch is an author and a frequent speaker and commentator at industry events on a wide range of corporate governance and securities related issues.
-He has taught at the Schulich School of Business in Toronto and at Harvard Law School on corporate governance issues.
-His prior publications include “Making Order Out of Chaos: A Proposal To Improve Organization and Coordination in Multi-Jurisdictional Merger-Related Litigation;” “‘Novel Issues’ or a Return to Core Principles?
-Analyzing the Common Link Between the Delaware Chancery Court’s Recent Rulings in Option Backdating and Transactional Cases" (NYU Journal of Law & Business, Volume 4, Number 2); “Calling a Duck a Duck: Determining the Validity of Deal Protection Provisions in Merger of Equals Transactions” (2001 Columbia Business Law Review 1) and “Practical Refinement” (The Daily Deal, January 2002), each of which discussed evolving developments in the law of directors’ fiduciary duties.
+Mark serves as an Adviser on the prestigious American Law Institute’s Restatement of the Law, Corporate Governance project.
+He is also a member of the Board of Advisors for both the Institute for Law and Economics and the NYU Institute for Corporate Governance and Finance, and is an author and a frequent speaker and commentator at industry events on a wide range of corporate governance and securities related issues.
+His publications include "Of Babies and Bathwater: Deterring Frivolous Stockholder Suits Without Closing the Courthouse Doors to Legitimate Claims” (Delaware Journal of Corporate Law, Vol. 40, 2015), “Making Order Out of Chaos: A Proposal To Improve Organization and Coordination in Multi-Jurisdictional Merger-Related Litigation" (ABA Journal), "‘Novel Issues’ or a Return to Core Principles?
+Analyzing the Common Link Between the Delaware Chancery Court’s Recent Rulings in Option Backdating and Transactional Cases" (NYU Journal of Law & Business, Volume 4, Number 2), “Calling a Duck a Duck: Determining the Validity of Deal Protection Provisions in Merger of Equals Transactions” (2001 Columbia Business Law Review 1) and “Practical Refinement” (The Daily Deal, January 2002), each of which discussed evolving developments in the law of directors’ fiduciary duties.

 Mark clerked for Vice Chancellor Stephen P. Lamb on the Court of Chancery of the State of Delaware, and was a litigation associate at Skadden, Arps, Slate, Meagher & Flom in New York, where he represented clients in a variety of corporate governance, commercial and federal securities matters.